Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Conclusion

 \section{Conclusion}

 In this paper, we introduced three novel methods for automatically evaluating the comprehensiveness of LLM-generated responses with respect to a given corpus of background texts.
-Our experiments demonstrate that a simple end-to-end approach, relying heavily on LLM capabilities, can be surprisingly effective, though it it is also less interpretable and more sensitive to the choice of evaluator LLM as well as irrelevant details in the background corpus.
+Our experiments demonstrate that a simple end-to-end approach, relying heavily on LLM capabilities, can be surprisingly effective, though it is also less interpretable and more sensitive to the choice of evaluator LLM.
 In contrast, the Q\&A-based method provides greater robustness along with more granular and interpretable results, making it a suitable choice for contexts where these properties are desirable.
 Finally, we applied our evaluation framework to assess the comprehensiveness of several widely used open-weight LLMs when responding to real-world user queries, finding that gpt-oss-120b currently provides the strongest performance.